 Unfortunately, it doesn't have the best build quality, as its plastic motor base feels a bit flimsy.
 Also, like most personal blenders, it can't be used to blend hot ingredients.
 That said, if you want something that can make a fantastic single-serve smoothie, it's one of the best blenders for smoothies we've tested.

-If you want the blender with the best performance, go for the Ninja.
-If you don't mind sacrificing some performance for a sturdier model, try the Breville.
+If you want the personal blender with the best performance, go for the Ninja.
+Try the Breville if build quality is important to you and you don't mind something with slightly worse performance.

 The best personal blender that we've tested in the budget category is the Ninja Nutri Ninja Pro.
 This compact model comes with three jars, including a 24-ounce jar, an 18-ounce jar, and a 12-ounce jar.
 They include matching to-go lids, so you can easily bring your blended drink with you to the gym or office.